Well it depends what it is doing. Very slowly

 The more information I have, the better I will be able to answer your question.

-Please do not send me your homework, e-mails that ask me to "prepare a five
+Please do not send me your homework, or ask me to "prepare a five

-minute talk on an animal of your choice" will not be answered!
+minute talk on an animal of your choice"!
 However I will

 try to help with parts of school projects or essays.